MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XL-Pension-Benefit-Guaranty-Corporation/subchapter-I-Withdrawal-Liability-Multiemployer-Plans/part-4211-Allocating-Unfunded-Vested-Benefits-Withdrawing-Employers/subpart-B-Changes-Not-Subject-PBGC-Approval/section-4211.12.md

 (iii) By all or substantially all of the employers covered by agreements with a single labor organization.

-(d) *“Fresh start” rules under presumptive method.* (1) The plan sponsor of a plan using the presumptive method (including a plan that primarily covers employees in the building and construction industry) may amend the plan to provide that -
+(d) *“Fresh start” rules under presumptive method.* (1) The plan sponsor of a plan using the presumptive method (including a plan that primarily covers employees in the building and construction industry) may amend the plan to provide that—

 (i) A designated plan year ending after September 26, 1980, will substitute for the plan year ending before September 26, 1980, in applying section 4211(b)(1)(B), section 4211(b)(2)(B)(ii)(I), section 4211(b)(2)(D), section 4211(b)(3), and section 4211(b)(3)(B) of ERISA; and